libremfg/rhize-docs/content/how-to/gql/query-filters.md

 {{< notice "note" >}}

-This is shorter filter syntax is equivalent to `and: {has: nextVersion}`.
+This preceding filter syntax is a shorter equivalent to `and: {has: nextVersion}`.

 {{< /notice >}}